MFS Local Offer 2024

 Occupational Therapist: The school has a visiting OT who advises on exercises which need to be implemented or specialist equipment that needs to be ordered.

-EWMHS: We have links with EWMHS to ensure pupils have access to the care they require.
+CAMHS: We have links with CAMHS to ensure pupils have access to the care they require.

 Consultant Paediatrician: A consultant paediatrician carries out medical reviews on all our pupils once a year.
 This information is shared with the family GP.
 On occasion, she brings other visiting professionals with her.
 Parents are invited to this meeting.